 One of my favorite activities in the fall is collecting seeds from my garden.
 I use these seeds to grow my annuals and vegetables every year, which saves me tons of money.

 I also love to share seeds from my garden with friends, and use them to trade for other seeds.
-For sharing and trading, I like to pack my seeds into small envelopes.
-You could buy seed envelopes, or you could make your own out of scrap paper.
-It’s a fun way to share or store seeds.
+For sharing and trading, I like to make my own DIY seed envelopes.
+It’s super easy to make your own paper seed packets, and very inexpensive too!

-Step 6: Don’t forget to write who the seeds are from and the date they were collected.
-I like to write that on the back to make it easier to read.
+Don’t forget to also include who the seeds are from, and the date they were collected.
+I like to write that information on the back of my paper seed envelopes to make it easier to read.

-Step 7: Fill the envelop with seeds.
-If the seeds are tiny, fold them into a small piece of paper or tissue first, so they won’t leak out.
+Once you’re done labeling your seed packets (or decorating them if that’s what you want to do) then you can fill them with seeds.
+If the seeds are super tiny, then fold them into a small piece of paper or tissue before putting them into the envelope so they won’t leak out.

 Storing Your Seed Envelopes

-Making your own DIY Seed Envelopes is a great way to use up all kinds of scrap paper.
-Your friends and fellow seed traders will love the cute package their seeds come in, and they can throw the envelope into the compost or recycling bin when they’re done planting the seeds.
-Don’t worry though, if you don’t have time to make your own seed envelopes, they are inexpensive to buy in bulk.
-Here’s the kind that I buy… Seed Envelopes
+Making your own DIY seed envelopes is a good way to use up all kinds of scrap paper.
+Your friends and fellow seed traders will love the cute packets their seeds come in, and they can throw the envelope into the compost or recycling bin when they’re done planting the seeds.